azbyx/custom_allocator/README.md

 # custom_allocator
-this repository is an attempt to write a custom allocator and custom standart-like contaner in C ++
+this repository is an attempt to implement a custom allocator and a like to a standard linkedlist container in C ++.

 OTUS course: "C++ Developer.
 Professional" - autumn 2020th